rg-3/tenv.rb/README.md

 ## <a id='introduction'> Introduction </a>

-twenv.rb provides a Twitter environment where you can interact with Twitter through its web APIs using a REPL.
+twenv.rb provides a customizable Twitter environment where you can interact with Twitter through its web APIs using a REPL.
 The environment uses the [Ruby](https://www.ruby-lang.org) programming language, [Pry](https://github.com/pry/pry#top) and the [Twitter library](https://github.com/sferik/twitter).

 [Back to top](#top)